forcedotcom/aura/README.md

 Note: The artifactId is also the name of the project as it appears in the Package Explorer.
 It can only contain alphanumeric characters.

-6. When prompted to confirm properties configuration, enter Y.
+6. When prompted to confirm properties configuration, enter `Y`.

 The following output confirms that your template has been generated successfully.